huseKivrak/jobly/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Follow the quick steps below for a local copy.
+Follow these quick steps for a local copy.

 ### Prerequisites